Sharkbyteprojects/shredFile/Readme.md

 # Shredder
 Use `shredFile "path to file/file"`

+## RELEASE NOTES
+- MORE SECURE WITH RANDOM BYTES

 ---

 For linux/mac download the exe file and install [mono](https://www.mono-project.com/download/stable/) then run it with `mono ./shredFile pathToFile`, if it dosnt work run `chmod +x ./shredFile`